-Applications are invited for a 3-year Marie Curie Early Stage Researcher position within the Department of Informatics, King’s College London, working with Professor Elena Simperl, ideally to begin in January 2020.
+Applications are invited for a Marie Curie Early Stage Researcher position within the Department of Informatics, King’s College London, working with Professor Elena Simperl, staring as soon as possible.

 The main objectives are to: